 All staff receive approved safeguarding and child protection training (including online safety) so that everyone understands the expectations, applicable to their role and responsibilities.
 We ensure that all staff and volunteers continuous professional development (CPD) is maintained and keep a record of this.
-In addition to statutory training all staff receive regular updates and CPD via email, e-bulletins, and staff meetings.
+In addition to statutory training all staff receive regular updates and CPD via email, information displayed in the staffroom and in staff meetings.

-At George Street Primary and Nursery School we access training in line with our statutory requirements in Keeping Children Safe in Education, local expectations set out by Hertfordshire Safeguarding Children Partnership and recommendations of good practice by HCC's Child Protection School Liaison Service.
+At Flamstead Village School we access training in line with our statutory requirements in Keeping Children Safe in Education, local expectations set out by Hertfordshire Safeguarding Children Partnership and recommendations of good practice by HCC's Child Protection School Liaison Service.
 An overview of our training is as follows: